BaF molecules in neon ice: trapping, spectroscopy and optical control of electron spins

-The high signal-to-noise ratio of fluorescence from BaF:Ne, obtainable even with a few minutes' worth of deposited molecules, allows us to extract some insights into the environment of the trapped molecules.
+High-resolution spectroscopy of the BaF:Ne lines provides insights into the environment of the trapped molecules.
 For instance, the high-resolution spectrum of the $X,v=0 \to A \, ^2\Pi_{1/2},v=0$ line in Fig.\ \ref{fig:860_fine} shows a distinctly asymmetric lineshape.
-We model this effect as a consequence of coupling between a molecule and a local phonon mode due to the change in the valence electron distribution during the optical transition.
+We model this effect as a consequence of coupling between a molecule and a local phonon mode, caused by the change in the valence electron distribution during the optical transition.
 We fit the observed lineshape to the function $f(x) = \sum_{m=0}^2 \delta(x - m \nu_p) \, e^{-S} \, S^m/m! $ convolved with a gaussian with variance $\sigma^2$ centered at $\nu_0$, the frequency of the zero-phonon line.
 Here $S$ is the Huang-Rhys factor that parameterizes the strength of the coupling between the molecules and the mode, $\nu_p$ is the frequency of the mode and $m$ is the number of quanta in the mode.
-The data agree with this simple model, as shown in Fig.~\ref{fig:860_fine}, and yields $\nu_0$ = 11632.96(9) cm$^{-1}$, $\nu_p$ = 19.3(2) cm$^{-1}$ and $\sigma$ = 9.6 cm$^{-1}$.
-The Huang-Rhys factor, $S = \bar{m} = 0.34(1)$, implies weak coupling between the molecule and the mode. \textit{Ab initio} calculations combined with our measurements of the coupling strength and mode frequency could identify, e.g., whether this mode represents the libration of oriented BaF molecules or their center-of-mass motion within a neon cage.
+The data agree well with this simple model, as shown in Fig.~\ref{fig:860_fine}, and the fit to the model gives $\nu_0$ = 11632.96(9) cm$^{-1}$, $\nu_p$ = 19.3(2) cm$^{-1}$ and $\sigma$ = 9.6 cm$^{-1}$.
+The Huang-Rhys factor, $S = \bar{m} = 0.34(1)$, implies weak coupling between the molecule and the mode, and an appreciably high probability that the molecule remains in its motional quantum ground state while the valence electron is optically excited. \textit{Ab initio} calculations combined with this measurement of the coupling strength and $\nu_0$ could identify, e.g., whether this mode is due to the libration of oriented BaF molecules or their center-of-mass motion within a neon cage.